- Proposal Would Reaffirm the Importance of a National Standard of Broadband Reliability, Security, and Consumer Protection.

 sell your location data, among other sensitive information.
 This would empower the

-• RESTORE A WIDELY ACCEPTED NATIONAL STANDARD – When the
+agency to protect consumers from other harmful practices. - RESTORE A WIDELY ACCEPTED NATIONAL STANDARD – When the

 previous FCC stepped back from Net Neutrality protections, the court said states could